Rikki Fulton: Notable characters

 Supercop a frequently dimwitted traffic cop who rides a motorbike, his trademark is how he removes his goggles (pings off and flies off camera), is often getting into more trouble than those he stops.
 Carries a small pocket sized notepad and pencil.

-Rev. I.M.
-Jolly a very downtrodden and pessimistic minister of the Church of Scotland, presents a fictional show "Last Call" where he has a heart to heart with the audience where he tells them what he has been up to that week.
-His tone is always low-key and down beat.
+Rev. I. M. Jolly is portrayed as a pessimistic and world weary minister of the Church of Scotland who hosts the fictional programme Last Call.
+In the show, he speaks directly to the audience about events from his week in a subdued and reflective manner.
+His delivery is consistently understated and melancholic.

 Rev. David Goodchild a minister who offered a few thoughts on "Last Call" and has an unfortunate mix up between his water and neat gin.
 Rev. David Goodchild is often confused with Rev. I.M.
 Jolly, but they were two different people.

 Dickie Dandruff owner of "The Fourways Café" also goes by the moniker "The Gallowgate Gourmet" and presents a cooking segment called "Dirty Dick's Delicat'messen" where he prepares food in comedic style from his filthy café kitchen in the Gallowgate area of Glasgow.